abhi0xdev/CICD-docker/docker-networking/ReadMe.md

 ---

 now we will deal with very different failure: a container that refuses to stay alive.
-You'll see how to debug a container stuckin CraskLoop using docker logs and docker exec
+You'll see how to debug a container stuckin CrashLoop using docker logs and docker exec